-Chris Mason, CEO at FISITA explores the continued transition of the automotive and mobility industry
+Chris Mason, CEO at FISITA explores the continued transition of the automotive and mobility industry.

-Written by: Chris Mason, CEO, FISITA
+by Chris Mason, CEO, FISITA

 In response to the COVID-19 stay-at-home governmental policies and recommendations in 2020, many businesses around the world were forced to quickly develop and adapt strategies to accommodate remote working and virtual engineering capabilities.
 Established working practices which had evolved over decades were challenged and changed as reactive measures sustained business operations.
 As time progressed, many of these near-term measures evolved into clear, long-term efficiencies.
 New methods and pathways were created and embedded within the workplace, and for those in automotive engineering, this meant everything from research and design to product development and testing.

 As pandemic restrictions ease around Europe, automakers, suppliers and start-ups are exploring how they can make the transition into stable and sustainable business operations within a changing professional and societal environment.
 With this change, they must also address the new challenges and opportunities within the workplace, including how automotive and mobility engineers will be motivated and the possible impacts this shift will have on the long-term change in human behaviour.
 Automotive world leadership is adapting and preparing not only for the near-term, but also for a future in which sustaining efficiency in a rapidly changing operational and cultural environment will impact every organisation in this arena – automakers, suppliers and start-ups.
 Much like the shift of the automotive industry into a mobility- and technology-driven ecosystem, the workplace must quickly adapt into a more fluid and progressive process that benefits all.
 FISITA itself has evolved to align with the rapid evolution of the industry, most recently through its ‘Workplace Evolution’ report that explores the impact of digitalisation on the future of work and leadership.